7thLucas/full-app-6a33c-eb0ca-4482/_doc/product-overview.md

 ## Core Workflow
 1. User searches for a fashion item (by name, category, or description)
-2. App surfaces prices for that item across supported platforms simultaneously
+2. App surfaces prices from all major platforms simultaneously
+3. App highlights the platform with the **best (lowest) price** — the single clearest answer
-3. User compares results and proceeds to purchase on the platform of their choice
+4. User clicks through to purchase on the winning platform

+## MVP Hero Feature
+**Best price finder** — the app's day-one job is to tell the user exactly which platform has the lowest price for the item they want.
+Not a neutral comparison table; a decisive recommendation with the data to back it up.

 ## Verified Operations (North Star)
-- **Price comparison search completed** — a user submits a search and receives a populated cross-platform results page
+- **Best-price search completed** — a user submits a fashion item search and receives a results page that clearly identifies the lowest-price platform

 ## Branding & Tone
 - Name: TBD